If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Can Vinegar Damage Your Washing Machine?

-Yes, OxiClean can be used to clean your washing machine.
-Open one pouch of the OxiClean Washing Machine Cleaner and pour it into the drum of your machine.
-Do not add any detergent, bleach, or other cleansers.
-Run a normal wash cycle with hot water or start your machine’s clean cycle.
+Yes, OxiClean works well.
+Pour one pouch of OxiClean Washing Machine Cleaner directly into the empty drum.
+Do not add detergent or bleach.
+Run a normal hot water cycle or your machine’s “Clean Washer” cycle.

 Can I Use Lysol to Clean My Washing Machine?